-Level Maximum 0 Days 1 Day 2 Days 3 Days
+Level Daily Pitch 0 Days 1 Day 2 Days 3 Days

-Contest Pitch Rest Rest Rest Rest
+Limit Rest Rest Rest Rest

-Limit Required Required Required Required

 Varsity 110 1-30 31-50 51-75 76+

 Pitches Pitches Pitches Pitches Pitches

 Freshman; F/S; 90 1-30 31-50 51-75 76+

 JV Pitches Pitches Pitches Pitches Pitches

-- A. A pitcher may finish the current batter if the Maximum Contest Pitch Limit is reached during that at-bat. - B. Pitches thrown and appearances made in a no game (i.e., rainout, power failure, etc.) shall count toward the totals. - C. At the end of each half inning, the head coaches will confirm and both team books will record the pitch count for all pitchers who threw a pitch in that half inning.
-In the case of a discrepancy, the home book is considered the official book. - D. Each school must keep a record of all pitches thrown by each of their players in each game and make this available to their respective Section Office upon request. - E. Any violation constitutes a forfeit of the contest.
+- A. A pitcher may finish the current batter if the Daily Pitch Limit is reached during that at-bat. - B. Pitches thrown and appearances made in a no game (i.e., rainout, power failure, etc.) shall count toward the totals. - C. At the end of each half inning, the umpire and head coach will both confirm and record the pitch count for all pitchers who threw a pitch in that half inning. - D. Each school must keep a record of all pitches thrown by each of their players in each game and make this available to their respective Section Office upon request. - E. Any violation constitutes a forfeit of the contest.